“Staying in Place” order will be in effect for GVSU students living in Allendale Township from September 17 through October 1. Read more

 The minor in Arabic concentrates on the two main vernaculars of Arabic, the standard language (Modern Standard Arabic) and some regional spoken varieties.
 However, proficiency can only be reached when students are competent in the culture as well.
 In response to this call, the Arabic minor offers course work that specifically targets cultural aspects and encourages students to immerse themselves in Arabic culture.
-GVSU offers a faculty-led study abroad program in Amman, Jordan, where students can study Arabic language and culture for four weeks.
+GVSU currently offers a faculty-led study abroad program in Oman and Dubai, where students can study Arabic language and culture for four weeks.

 Arabic minor students are encouraged to participate in the Model Arab League simulation held annually in February and in field trips to points of cultural interest locally and in the Detroit area.